top of page

 One last thing - intent matters a lot

-Look, the practices in the first course in and of themselves aren't bad.
+Look, the practices in the first course aren't bad in and of themselves.
 I've actually been using basic things like giving away free content and then offering my courses.
 Heck, I gave away all my Polyvagal Theory knowledge on the podcast... twice!
-Episodes 1-9 and then 101-109 go over the entirety of the Theory for traumatized people or for therapists.
-And I have the Polyvagal Intro page too.
+Episodes 1-9 and then 101-109 go over the entirety of the Theory for traumatized people or therapists.
+And I have the Polyvagal Intro page, too.

-And now I offer people a chance to schedule a short chat with me before they purchase a course, an idea I got from that awful course I was in.
+Now, I offer people a chance to schedule a short chat with me before they purchase a course or sign up to work with me as a therapist or coach, which is an idea I got from that awful course I was in.

 I think the intent is what matters.

 When someone schedules a chat with me, my goal is not to sell them my course.
 It's not.
 My goal is to make 100% sure that they have the clarity they need to make that decision themselves.
-I don't ask them for payment.
-I don't pressure them to use their family's money or put it on their credit card.
+I don't ask for payment, and I don't pressure them to use their family's money or put it on their credit card.

 I'm there for them to answer whatever question or concern they have in as much brutal honesty as possible.